 Two reasons.

 1. Because the program is in its early stages, players who make it onto an AA team must still play with an A team and play in the A league games.
 There would be no available days to play AA league games for them.
 Until the AA program can be firmly established, AA players will have their regular season games with their A team.
 For also this reason Softball MB is arranging a showcase weekend tournament for the AA teams with another weekend for provincials.
-There is also the potential for teams to have exhibition games against other AA teams that coaches can set up on the established Friday practices for AA teams.
+There is also the potential for teams to have exhibition games against other AA teams that coaches can set up on the established Friday or Sunday practices for AA teams.

 2. UMPIRES!
 I'm not sure if I need to give much further explanation, but there just is not enough umpires at this time to even ump 2 leagues, let alone adding a 3rd league.